Buildings up to 30 square metres

 A square meter, or square metre, is a unit of area.
 It is the size of a square that is one meter on each side.
 It is approximately 10.76 square feet.

 Need to know more about the 30m2 rules?
-Call or text us today for more information on 0292 88 8020 or complete our contact form here.
+Call 09 889 8000 or text us today for more information and pricing on 0292 88 8020 – you can also complete our contact form here.

 Follow us, we’ll follow you 🙂